Last updated February 7, 2026

 In her TED Ideas post, Dr. Saundra Dalton-Smith says, “We go through life thinking we’ve rested because we have gotten those eight hours of sleep per night.
 In reality, we are suffering from a rest deficit because we don’t understand the true power of rest.”

 So what do you do when you don’t understand something?
 You learn it.
-And learn how to rest you will at The Retreat Costa Rica.
+And learn how to rest, you will at The Retreat Costa Rica.
 At best, you’ll leave with a wellness toolbox to incorporate into your life (hopefully) forever.

-Resting is Truly an Art
+Resting Is Truly an Art

 Getting proper rest is becoming something of an art.
 Sleep and rest are not mutually exclusive, insists Diana Stobo, creator and owner of The Retreat Costa Rica.